 GPO Interim Working Group

-The GPO Interim Working Group (IWG) is made up of 30 participants drawn from a representative group of GPO partner organizations.
-The working group guides the design phase of the GPO and lend expertise to the framework document that dictates how and where the GPO will work.
-The group expects to finalize its work by late 2013.
+The GPO Interim Working Group (IWG) is an advisory group made up of 30 participants drawn from a representative group of GPO partner organizations.
+The working group guided the design phase of the GPO and lent expertise to the framework document that dictates how and where the GPO will work.
 Members of the working group are participating on a voluntary basis.
 For biographies of the members and minutes from meetings to date, please click here.

 Blue Ribbon Panel

-The Blue Ribbon Panel is comprised of leaders from 16 countries, representing government, the private sector, non-profit organizations, academia, and multi-lateral institutions.
-The Panel will provide recommendations to the Global Partnership for Oceans on the principles and practices for prioritizing and implementing sustainable ocean investment.
+The Blue Ribbon Panel was comprised of leaders from 16 countries, representing government, the private sector, non-profit organizations, academia, and multi-lateral institutions.
+The Panel provided recommendations to the Global Partnership for Oceans on the principles and practices for prioritizing and implementing sustainable ocean investment.
 For biographies of the Panelists please click here.
-To see the complete findings and recommendations from the panel, please see their report, Indispensable Ocean: Aligning Ocean Health with Human Well-Being.
+To see the complete findings and recommendations from the panel, please see their report: Indispensable Ocean: Aligning Ocean Health with Human Well-Being.

 Habitat Community of Practice

 The Habitat Community of Practice worked to further define actions and investment opportunities to achieve specific targets related to critical coastal and ocean habitats and biodiversity components described in the GPO draft framework.
 Follow updates here.
 Please direct any questions to Pawan Patil and Lynne Hale.